 User Experience is the Key to SEO

 Search engines try to deliver the results that they think will be the most relevant to the searcher.
-Ranking algorithm put a premium on the user experience.
+Ranking algorithms put a premium on the user experience.
 That means the content has to be user-friendly.
 Think about what you want when you visit a website?
 You expect high quality, relevant, delivered quickly, pleasing to the eye, and easy to navigate.
 If you’re like most people, you click off the site pretty quickly, don’t you?

 Here are three things to you can do to make your site more user-friendly.